Access at the library

 Where can I visit in the Library?

 The Main Plaza, computer stations and individual study carrels will be open.
 All access to shelving tiers will be closed.
 No access will be provided to patrons to any bookshelves and all entrances to the tiers will be closed.

 Who is allowed to enter the Library?

 Only visitors (whether members or non-members) ages 13 to 60 will be allowed access to the Library.
-People over the age of 60 will be allowed into the Library only if at least one week has passed since they took their second dose of the vaccine. updated
+People over the age of 60 will be allowed into the Library only if they have the gold frame on their Ehteraz app.

 When can I access the Library?

 Visitors will be required to book timeslots through our website to visit the Library.
-Booking can be done only through the designated form (available here).
-Three slots will be provided per day, Sunday through Thursday: 8:00 to 10:00 AM, 10:30 AM to 2:30 PM and 3:30 to 8:00 PM, from Saturday to Thursday.
-The Library will remain closed on Fridays. updated
+Booking can be done only through the designated form (will be published soon).
+Three slots will be provided per day: 8:00 to 10:00 AM, 10:30 AM to 2:30 PM and 3:30 to 8:00 PM, from Sunday to Thursday.
+The Library will be closed on Fridays and Saturdays.

 When will the Library be cleaned?